Muslims Against FGM

 Did you know that repeated infections from FGM can lead to infertility?

 Did you know that FGM can cause sexual disorders and dyspareunia?

 Did you know that girls and women can die from FGM?

 Victims talk about being cut:

 FGM occurs in different strata, educational levels, backgrounds, cultures.
-In many cases a doctor performs the procedure.
+In many cases, a doctor performs the procedure.
 Doctors in FGM prevalent countries often feel the same cultural pressures.
 They also may not have adequate physician training as doctors in more developed countries and may not know its complications.
-The doctors themselves may be desperate for the money or fees given by the girl's family.
+The doctors themselves may be desperate for the money or fees are given by the girl's family.